MHDFlows/MHDFlows.jl/README.md

 MHDFlows is developed by [Ka Wai HO@UW-Madison Astronomy](https://scholar.google.com/citations?user=h2j8wbYAAAAJ&hl=en).

 ## Citing
-A paper can be cited elsewhere in the future : ).
+A paper can be cited elsewhere in the future :slightly_smiling_face:.
 Feel free to cite the GitHub page right now.